babilonio/battery_task/README.md

 ```
 NOTE: Interrupt execution with CTRL+C.
 #### Tests
-The Google test library is included but needs to be built.
+The Google test library is included but needs to be built (requires CMake).

 ```console
 $ cd lib/googletest && mkdir build && cd build